gilch/hissp/docs/style_guide.rst

 The only absolute rules are

-- don't dangle brackets
+- Don't Dangle Brackets
-- unambiguous indentation
+- Unambiguous Indentation

 If you break these rules,
 Parinfer can't be used.